Wimmics/olivaw/docs/tests.md

 * `earl:NotTested`: This outcome means that the test could not be run because some requirements needed for this test was not fulfilled.
 If a test could not be run, the assertion will have only one outcome of type `earl:NotTested`
 * `earl:Fail`: This outome denotes that a problem was detected, that is defenitely an error, and that made this test not passed

-In order to add more expressivity to denote the severity of an error, in the [olivaw-earl dataset](../olivaw/test/olivaw-earl.ttl), the `earl:Fail` set was partionned into two subsets:
+In order to add more expressivity to denote the severity of an error, in the [olivaw ontology](../olivaw/test/olivaw.ttl), the `earl:Fail` set was partionned into two subsets:

-* `olivaw-earl:MinorFail`: An error is detected but is not considered as blocking for production
+* `olivaw:MinorFail`: An error is detected but is not considered as blocking for production
-* `olivaw-earl:MajorFail`: An error is detected and is considered blocking for production
+* `olivaw:MajorFail`: An error is detected and is considered blocking for production

 Here are the different outcome types that can be found in the reports:

 * `earl:Pass`
 * `earl:CannotTell`
 * `earl:NotTested`
-* `olivaw-earl:MinorFail`
+* `olivaw:MinorFail`
-* `olivaw-earl:MajorFail`
+* `olivaw:MajorFail`

 **Title**